tringi/papers/windows-state-of-icons.md

 But still, when the shiny brand new
 [Feedback Hub](https://support.microsoft.com/en-us/windows/send-feedback-to-microsoft-with-the-feedback-hub-app-f59187f8-8739-22d6-ba93-f66612949332)
 was introduced along with TP3, I decided to file an issue about this.
 Just so they know.
+I also listed several possible easy solutions, even though I felt weird.
+Who was I to advise Microsoft programmers?

 Yeah.

-No API surface was ever provided AT ALL to the developers.
-And still wasn't **to this very day.**
+No API surface was ever provided AT ALL.
+And still isn't **to this very day.**
 My Feedback Hub issue has long since been deleted, and the Feedback Hub as a whole was purged several times since.

 <img align="left" src="img/windows-state-of-icons-win10fixed.png">